top of page

 The Flavours of Integration

-The Flavours of Integration at Centre SANAAQ:
+The Flavours of Integration Second Edition:

-The Flavors of Integration is an amateur play that brings to life the true stories of Afghan women, from the classrooms they were excluded from to the unfamiliar streets of a new country.
-It is a story of arrival, loss, and resilience, and of rebuilding a life in a place where everything seems new, uncertain, and full of possibilities.
+The Flavours of Integration is a story of arrival, loss, and resilience, and of rebuilding a life in a place where everything seems new, uncertain, and full of possibilities.
+It was inspiring, moving and entertaining as the voices of the community took the stage to share powerful stories through performance and movement.

-Gallery of The Flavours of Integration at Place des Arts
+Gallery of The Flavours of Integration at Place Des Arts

 One of the central goals was to create a connection between the Afghan women’s community and the world of theatre.
 We aimed to present their stories in a way that was authentic and reflective of their real-life experiences—less as traditional drama, and more as a performance grounded in their personal journeys.